vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    kubectl -n $NAMESPACE delete pvc <PVC name>
    ```

-7. Patch the PVs that are used by the addon to unbind them from the PVCs that have been deleted.
-These persistent volumes will become available for binding (the PVs status becomes `Available`) and will be reused by the new version of the addon after its installation.
+7. Patch the PVs that are used by the add-on to unbind them from the PVCs that have been deleted.
+These persistent volumes will become available for binding (the PVs status becomes `Available`) and will be reused by the new version of the add-on after its installation.

    This command patches an individual PV.
 Run it for all PVs in the list you received earlier.